Amphibulimidae

-Amphibulimidae is a taxonomic family of land snails, semi-slugs, terrestrial pulmonate gastropod molluscs in the superfamily Orthalicoidea.
+Amphibulimidae is a taxonomic family of land snails in the superfamily Orthalicoidea.

 Distribution

-Distribution of the family Amphibulimidae include northern part of South America (Colombia, Venezuela, Brazil, Ecuador), Central America and the West Indies (Guadeloupe, Dominica, Martinique).
+Amphibulimidae lives across the northern part of South America (Colombia, Venezuela, Brazil, Ecuador), Central America and the West Indies (Guadeloupe, Dominica, Martinique).

 Taxonomy

-2005 taxonomy
+2005

 This taxon was placed as a subfamily Amphibuliminae within the family Orthalicidae according to the taxonomy of the Gastropoda (Bouchet & Rocroi, 2005).
 There was classified also semi-slug Peltella Gray, 1855 within Amphibuliminae and Peltellinae Gray, 1855 was considered as a synonym of Amphibuliminae.

-2010 taxonomy
+2010

 Breure et al. (2010) elevated Amphibuliminae to Amphibulimidae.

-2012 taxonomy
+2012

 Breure & Romero (2012) removed Peltella to subfamily Peltellinae within Bulimulidae.

 Genera

 Genera within the family Amphibulimidae include: